AlejoTorres2001/PythonFilesSorter/README.md

 # PythonFilesSorter
 A simple Python Files Sorter
-Run it from de command line on cwd you want to sort your files Feel free to make any changes you want!
+Run it from the command line on the wd you want to sort your files Feel free to make any changes you want!